 Remember, there are several types of filters, and this can influence how often they need to be replaced, as well as the exact procedure to follow to perform this operation.

-For more on the subject, read our article How to replace an air conditioning filter.
+For more on the subject, read our article How to Replace an Air Conditioner Filter.

 Now is the time to clean the outdoor unit, which will be necessary considering all the dirt and dust that’ll tend to collect on it.
 Before proceeding with this step, turn off the heat pump.
 For the cleaning itself, use a garden hose or a bucket of lukewarm water, along with a sponge.
 Inspect the unit and make sure that the heat pump and fan aren’t obstructed by one or more debris.

-Would you like to learn more about maintaining your heat pump?
-See our article How to maintain a heat pump.
+Want to learn more about heat pump maintenance?
+See our article: How to Maintain a Heat Pump.

-At first glance, we should note that not all heat pumps have a duct.
+First, note that not all heat pumps have a duct.
 If your system has one, you’ll need to contact a specialized company to clean them.
-Unfortunately, it’s not possible to do this job on your own due to the type of equipment required to perform this task.
+Unfortunately, it’s not possible to do this job on your own due to the type of equipment required to carry out this task.

 Now it’s time to service the fan motor.
 Although you may not think about this step right away, it’s important to pay attention.
-You should know that this piece may need to be lubricated from time to time.
-If you notice your air conditioner making more noise than usual or hearing pops or squeaks, it's probably time to do so.
+Note that this part may need to be lubricated from time to time.
+If you notice that your air conditioner is louder than normal or you're hearing pops or squeaks, it's probably time to do so.

 The procedure involves removing the screws that hold the panel in front of the fan.
 Then, remove the panel carefully to avoid damaging nearby wiring.
 Place a few drops in the ports designed for this purpose and lastly, replace the panel.

-Here, we’re at the stage of cleaning the capacitor coils, a stage that must be carried out with the greatest of care due to their fragility.
+Now that we’re ready to clean the capacitor coils, note that they must be carried out with the greatest of care due to their fragility.
 You’ll need to carefully remove any dirt and debris that’s accumulated on the outside of the coils, then focus your attention on the fins themselves.
 To clean them, use a vacuum cleaner with a soft bristle brush.

 The interior of the unit also deserves your attention.
 To maintain it, you’ll need to use a sprayer and work from the inside out, spraying the fins so that the dirt inside comes off.
-However, be careful not to spray the wiring or the fan motor of the unit, otherwise, you’ll damage your system.
-Once the operation is complete, there should be no debris left.
+However, be careful not to spray the unit's wiring or the fan motor, as you risk damaging your system.
+Once maintenance is complete, there should be no debris left.

-Would you like to have an overview of the costs of the different air conditioning systems?
+Want to have an overview of the different air conditioning system prices?
 Read our article The Cost of Air Conditioning Systems.

 RenoQuotes.com can help you get quotes for your air conditioning and heating.
-If you submit your project to us, we’ll put you in contact with top-rated contractors.
+If you submit your project, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.